The Best 13 Inch MacBook Pro Cases for 2019

 - In addition, there are screen protectors, usually made from plastic, which may or may not come with your case.
 The best screen protectors are designed to minimize glare, as well as protect the screen from fingerprints, grease, dirt, and dust.

-The UESWILL Hard Cover: Slim, Lightweight, and Inexpensive
+The MOSISO Hard Cover: Slim, Lightweight, and Attractive

-My wife uses a .
-It's an inexpensive alternative to the KEC and works well for her.
+My wife uses a MOSISO hard Cover.
+It's a little more expensive than some of the other options, but has worked out well for her.
 It consists of two shells that clip over the Mac to provide protection from scratches, fingerprints, and minor knocks.
-UESWILL hard Cover

 My pros and cons.

 - I installed the case for my wife.
 I can confirm that it clips on and off easily.
-It fits snugly.
+It fits snugly and doesn't block any of the ports.

-- There are a wide variety of designs and colors to choose from (my wife has the pink version).
+- There are a wide variety of designs and colors to choose from (my wife has the rose red version).

 - It's slim and lightweight.